jfrog/vault-plugin-secrets-artifactory/README.md

 ----------------------------------------------------------------
-This plugin is now being actively maintained by JFrog Inc. Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for contributions and create github issues to ask for support.
+This plugin is now being actively maintained by JFrog Inc. Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for contributions.
 -----------------------------------------------------------------